 Master how to design a production reasoning agent (like o1/DeepSeek-R1) that uses chain-of-thought, tree search, and test-time compute scaling for complex problem solving.

-Master CLIP's contrastive pre-training, zero-shot classification, and the architecture of modern VLMs like LLaVA and GPT-4V.
+Master CLIP's contrastive pre-training, zero-shot classification, and the architecture of modern published VLMs like LLaVA, BLIP-2, and Qwen-VL.

 Master the mathematics and architecture of Diffusion Models, from the forward noising process to U-Net denoising, Classifier-Free Guidance, and Latent Diffusion scaling.